 Comments from Member Countries

-Norway informed that 17 hooded seals were taken in the West Ice for scientific purposes in 2018.
+Norway informed that 14 hooded seals were taken in the West Ice for scientific purposes in 2018.
+In addition 3 animals were taken in the ordinary hunt, presumably because they were misidentified.

 Recommendations from the Scientific Committee

 The Chair drew attention to document NAMMCO/27/MC/05A, noting that prior to NAMMCO 27, there were 1 recommendation for research to Norway that age staging surveys should be conducted during aerial surveys of all populations of hooded seals.